mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 http://localhost:3000/HelloWorld

 ```
+:checkered_flag:**Take a screenshot showing the browser screen.
+This screenshot will show the browser displaying an HTML document.
+Name your screenshot Project1Part4.png.**

 ### Part 5: Configure Node-RED to make calls to a web site

-In this Part, you will configure a node in Node-RED to make HTTP calls to a web server developed using Node.js and Express.
+In this Part, you will configure a node in Node-RED to make HTTP calls to a web server developed using Node.js and Express.This is a continuation from our work in Part 2.

 0) Create an empty directory called Project1_Part5.
 1) Within the new directory, run the command: